Petra and the Jordan Highlights 2 - Frequently Asked Questions

 The official currency of Jordan is the Jordanian Dinar (JOD).
 US currency is not widely accepted, but most large hotels or restaurants will accept credit cards.
 Service fees will apply.
 The Jordanian Dinar is divided into 1,000 fils, although many people refer to piasters.
 You will get the best exchange rate at exchange shops and banks, although the banks at the borders and in the airports charge a small commission.
 If you carry travellers’ checks, you will be charged a commission ranging from JD 3 to JD 8 even at a bank, sometimes for each check, so carry larger denominations.

 All restaurants', guides', and drivers' gratuities are included in the tour's cost.
 When you are on your own, waiters should receive a percentage of the bill that reflects the quality of the service, as in American restaurants.
 Hotel bellhops are generally tipped around $2US per bag, and hotel maids get $1US per day.
+At the conclusion of the tour, it is customary to offer your Tour Director a gratuity.
+We recommend $15 per person per day if you feel that her services enhanced your experience of visiting Jordan.

 Duty free is available at most ports of departure from Jordan, offering a full array of goods.
 Items to bring back from Jordan as souvenirs include: Bedouin tribal jewelry, Kajal or Kohl make-up, Dead Sea salt-based cosmetics, Bedouin gowns usually in black with intricate embroidery in red, sand art in a bottle, mosaic works, ceramics, inlay work boxes, Aladin lamps.